Issue 18 (Sep-Oct 2017) Bill Brazier

 Can fish go without sleep?

-Sleep deprivation in humans is linked to all sorts of serious issues including lowered immune system response, impaired judgement, erratic behaviour, reduced memory and motor function, mental health disorders and even, in extreme cases, death.
+As many of us can testify, sleep deprivation in humans is linked to all sorts of serious issues including lowered immune system response, impaired judgement, erratic behaviour, reduced memory and motor function, mental health disorders and even, in extreme cases, death.
 In birds and bees is it known to significantly reduce homing and foraging ability, and even plants are negatively impacted when normal day-night light levels are interrupted.
 Fish also suffer from sleep deprivation.

 “Sleep-deprived zebrafish have been shown to perform cognitive tasks (like obtaining food in tanks) less well than fully-rested fish.
 This likely applies to most, if not all, other species as well”